 We anticipate offering most of our regularly provided services.
-All students will need to schedule an appointment on the my.olivet.edu portal, as opposed to walk-ins.
+However, instead of walk-ins, all students will need to schedule an appointment by visiting the Counseling & Health Services page on My.Olivet, and clicking the Appointment Request link (left side of page).
 Patients will be screened for symptoms with a questionnaire and temperature prior to entering the clinic.
 We will offer Telehealth appointments as an alternative to in-person appointments.
-(Updated 8/5/20)
+(Updated 1/15/21)

 - What should I do if I am high risk and have personal health concerns around COVID-19?

-Our hope and wish is for every student to attend on campus classes in the fall, however, students who are medically at-risk need to consult with their primary care physician as part of their decision-making process.
+Our hope and wish is for every student to attend on campus classes in the spring, however, students who are medically at-risk need to consult with their primary care physician as part of their decision-making process.
 Students who have academic concerns related to their health are encouraged to direct questions to firstname.lastname@example.org.
-(Updated 7/21/20)
+(Updated 1/15/21)

 Take these steps to monitor your health:

 - Take your temperature with a thermometer two times a day and monitor for fever.
 Also watch for cough or trouble breathing.
-If you become ill in the next 14 days, please follow the guidance by clicking on these links.
+If you become ill, please follow the guidance by clicking on these links.
 Student Resources & Employee Resources

 - Do not take public transportation, taxis, or ride-shares during the time you are in quarantine.